‘A timely and wise analysis of the UK‘s awkward relationship with its capital city.’– Professor Tony Travers

 Published on the eve of the delayed mayoral elections and in the wake of the greatest financial downturn in generations, The London Problem asks whether the capital’s relentless growth and stranglehold on commerce and culture will ever leave room for other regions to compete.

-JACK BROWN is London Partnerships Director and Lecturer in London Studies at King’s College London, and Senior Researcher at the Centre for London.
-He is the author of No. 10: The Geography of Power at Downing Street (2019).
+JACK BROWN is London Partnerships Director and Lecturer in London Studies at King’s College London.
+From 2016–17, he was the first-ever Researcher in Residence at No. 10 Downing Street.
+Brown is the author of No. 10: The Geography of Power at Downing Street (2019) and London’s Mayor at 20: Governing a Global City in the 21st Century.